 Array jobs are a faster way to run jobs

-A job can start one container instance to run your code — that's a common way to run a script or a tool.
-However, you can also start many identical, independent container instances in parallel, that is, an array job.
+A job can start one instance to run your code — that's a common way to run a script or a tool.
+However, you can also start many identical, independent instances in parallel, that is, an array job.

 Array jobs are a faster way to process jobs that can be split into multiple independent tasks, as shown here:

-For example, if you are reading 1,000 images from Cloud Storage to resize and crop them, processing them consecutively will be slower than processing them all at the same time with many container instances.
+For example, if you are reading 1,000 images from Cloud Storage to resize and crop them, processing them consecutively will be slower than processing them all at the same time with many instances.

 When to use Cloud Run jobs